rollkit/celestia-da/README.md

 details on configuring and running celestia-node.

 celestia-da connects to celestia-node using JSON-RPC using the node rpc endpoint.
-See [node rpc docs](https://node-rpc-docs.celestia.org/) dor details.
+See [node rpc docs](https://node-rpc-docs.celestia.org/) for details.

 celestia-da exposes a gRPC service that can be used with any gRPC client to submit and retrieve blobs from a specific